 |Spring 2021||Monday, Jan.
 18, 2021||Jan.
 20–22, 2021||Monday, Jan.
 25, 2021|

 If you have not done so already, please fill out the International Student Arrival Information Form so that we can be prepared for your arrival.

 International student orientation is mandatory for new students, but it is also a lot of fun!
-A finalized schedule of orientation will be available about 1 week prior to orientation, and included in your packet that we give you when you arrive on campus.
+A finalized schedule of orientation will be included in your packet that we give you when you arrive on campus.
 Below is a list of some of the most important things you will do and learn during a typical orientation week.